samson6/project-2/README.md

 # project-2
-This project is all about text manuplation
+This project is all about text manuplation on a git-hub.